afuma/afuma/README.md

 Added the `Friday 29 feb 2024`

-Last update on Fri Apr 26 2024
+Last update on Sat Apr 27 2024

-**250 day before 2025 ⏱** days before new years
+**249 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with cruelty, by Bicko ❤️
+🤖 This README.md is updated with horror, by Bicko ❤️